-Although there are numerous ways to structure a commercial income-producing property, the following model describes a typical 2 Class syndicate with equity investors and a separate Manager entity.
+Although there are numerous ways to structure a commercial income-producing property, the following model describes a typical 2 Class syndicate with equity Investors and a separate management entity.

 How to Structure a Real Estate Syndicate

 In the above scenario, you will form a separate, title holding entity that is also the borrower on any bank loan and sells interests to Investors (the Investor Entity).
 If you use a limited liability company (LLC) as the Investor Entity, it will be “manager-managed” with a “Manager” and “Members” as the passive Investors.
 Alternatively, you could use a Limited Partnership with a general partner (GP) as the management class and limited partners (LPs) as the passive Investor class.
 For purposes of this article we will use terminology consistent with an LLC (Manager and Members), as this is the structure most syndicators currently use.

 The Investor Entity will need an agreement between management and Investors (the Company Agreement) that will govern how the company will operate.
 The Company Agreement will define management and Investor rights and duties and how cash will be distributed to each of the participants.